-In NetWare Remote Manager, the same process for creating a shared disk partition is also used to create an NSS pool and volume.
-NetWare Remote Manager currently does not allow you to create multiple volumes on a pool.
-If you want to create multiple volumes on a pool, use ConsoleOne.
+In NetWare Remote Manager, the process for creating a shared disk partition is also used to create an NSS pool, and volume.
+NetWare Remote Manager will create the partition, NSS pool, and volume and, if desired, it will also cluster enable the NSS pool all at the same time.